ThePuzzlemaker/curly/README.md

     #[curly_rename = "meaning_of_life"]
     the_meaning_of_life_the_universe_and_everything: u8,

-    // This doesn't make sense in this context but it would
-    // if you actually needed a marker here.
-If you did,
-    // it would be automatically ignored.
+    // This value is automatically ignored.
+Evenutally, I'll add something like `#[curly_include]` that automatically unignores it.
     _something: u32,
 }